h-enk/henkverlinde.com/content/blog/kickstart-your-hugo-project-with-the-hyas-starter/index.md

 ---
-title: "Kickstart your Hugo project with the Hyas starter"
+title: "Kickstart Your Hugo Project With the Hyas Starter"
 description: "When you are kicking off a new Hugo project, you shouldn’t have to start from scratch."
 excerpt: "Shouldn’t you be able to quickly bootstrap a project, configure it your way, and deploy it?
 Oh, and bonus points if you can set up SEO, security and performance in the same workflow?"
 date: 2020-07-03T16:29:48+02:00
 lastmod: 2020-07-03T16:29:48+02:00
 draft: false
 weight: 50
-images: ["kickstart-your-hugo-project-with-the-hyas-starter.png"]
+images: ["kickstart-your-hugo-project-with-the-hyas-starter.jpg"]
 categories: ["Tools", "Projects"]
+tags: ["Hugo", "Jamstack", "Netlify"]
 ---

 When you are kicking off a new Hugo project, you shouldn’t have to start from scratch.
 Shouldn’t you be able to quickly bootstrap a project, configure it your way, and deploy it?
 Oh, and bonus points if you can set up SEO, security and performance in the same workflow?

 Yep.
 I think so.
 That’s why I’ve created the Hugo starter [Hyas](https://gethyas.com/).

+{{< img src="kickstart-your-hugo-project-with-the-hyas-starter.jpg" alt="Kickstart Your Hugo Project With the Hyas Starter" caption="Kickstart Your Hugo Project With the Hyas Starter — Photo by <em>Harley-Davidson</em>" class="wide" >}}

 ## What’s inside Hyas?